Golf Canada: Canada in international golf

 Golf Canada also has a long history of sending teams to international competitions.
 The first overseas team was formed in 1935 to go to the United Kingdom, to play in the British Amateur Championship, and in a number of relatively informal team matches.
 In 1954 the first official RCGA team event took place with the introduction of the Americas Cup Matches.
 Played between 1954 and 1967, these matches were played between Mexico, the USA and Canada.
 The Canadians brought home the honours in 1965.
 Other International events Golf Canada has been much involved in are the World Amateur Team Matches for the Eisenhower Trophy, since 1958: winning in 1986, placing second in 1962, 1964, 1978, 2006, and 2014, and hosting these "Olympics" of golf in 1992; the Commonwealth Tournament matches, won by Canada in 1971 and 1975, discontinued in 1975; and the Simon Bolivar Biennial Tournament, won in 1981 by Doug Roxburgh and Gary Cowan representing Canada.

-During the 2016 Rio Olympics, Team Canada participated in the first golf competition in over 100 year.
+During the 2016 Rio Olympics, Team Canada participated in the first golf competition in over 100 years.
 Selected for the team on the men's side were Graham DeLaet and David Hearn.
 DeLaet finished 20th overall, while Hearn finished 30th.
 For the Women Brooke Henderson and Alena Sharp participated.
 Henderson finished in a tie for 7th, while Sharp finished 30th.